 When performing operations with fractions at this grade level, the use of visual models to represent fractions is considered a proficient practice.
 End of year expectation includes using visual fraction models and/or equations.

-EQ 4: How can I use visual models to represent operations with fractions?
+EQ 4: How are whole number operations related to fractions?

 Note: Grade 4 expectations in this domain are limited to fractions with denominators 2, 3, 4, 5, 6, 8, 10, 12, and 100.
-Q2 Focus: Explore operations with fractions using visual models